 Posadas are held in neighborhoods across Mexico and are also becoming popular in the United States.
 The celebration begins with a procession in which the participants hold candles and sing Christmas carols.
-Sometimes there will be individuals who play the parts of Mary and Joseph who lead the way, or occasionally images representing them are carried.
-The procession will make its way to a particular home (a different one each night), where a special song (La Cancion Para Pedir Posada) is sung.
+Sometimes there will be individuals who play the parts of Mary and Joseph who lead the way, or images representing them are carried.
+The procession will make its way to a particular home (a different one each night), where a special song (La Canción Para Pedir Posada) is sung.

-Asking For Shelter
+Asking for Shelter

-Once inside the house there is a celebration which can vary from a very big fancy party to a small get-together among friends.
+Once inside the house, there is a celebration which can vary from a big fancy party or a casual neighborhood to a small get-together among friends.
 Often the festivities begin with a short religious service which includes a Bible reading and prayer.

 History of the Posadas

 They would have special meals in which the guests were given small figures of idols made from a paste that consisted of ground toasted corn and agave syrup.
-The friars took advantage of the coincidence and the two celebrations were combined.
+It seems that the friars took advantage of the coincidence and the two celebrations were combined.